astropy/astropy-APEs/APE4.rst

 option would be easier for use by affiliated packages, in particular through the use of submodules as explained earlier.

-Finally, there has been some objection to the naming of "astropy_helpers"--in particular to using "astropy" in the name at all.
-The objection stems from the fact that little to non of the functionality in astropy_helpers is specific to Astropy, or even to astronomy-related software, and that it could be more broadly useful for other scientific packages.
+Finally, there has been some objection to the naming of "astropy-helpers"--in particular to using "astropy" in the name at all.
+The objection stems from the fact that none of the functionality in astropy-helpers is specific to Astropy, or even to astronomy-related software, and that it could be more broadly useful for other scientific packages.
 It was agreed that this line of thinking is sound in principle, but that for now we do not want the additional support overhead involved in advertising a tool for use by the broader scientific community.
 As the product matures through use with Astropy it might become easier to do this, at which point either the name can be changed, or the project can be forked by anyone who wishes to champion such a project.